Will the Wizards cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Additional Wizards Insights & Trends

-- The Wizards' 114.1 points per game are only 2.7 fewer points than the 116.8 the Bucks allow to opponents.
+- The Wizards put up an average of 115.1 points per game, just 2.7 fewer points than the 117.8 the Bucks allow.

-- Washington is 2-4 against the spread and 1-5 overall when it scores more than 116.8 points.
+- Washington has put together a 2-3 ATS record and a 1-4 overall record in games it scores more than 117.8 points.

 Bet on this or any NBA matchup at BetMGM